 My current motto is ‘do less in order to do more’.
 I very often try to put too many things in a given amount of hours and can end up rushing from one task, activity, or meeting to the other.
 This is definitely one of the things that I enjoyed most about the summer – not rushing and not trying to fit too much into a day.
 I know that we all benefit from it.
 I’m happier and less stressed and the kids are happier and feel less pressured.
 What does slowing down mean for you and what would it do for you?

 I know that September brings longer lists with everything that needs to be done in the short-, medium- and long-term.
 Try to be realistic about what you can achieve in the day.
 Realign your expectations of yourself with your reality.
 For the few weeks at the end of summer, when I’m more of a full-time mum and am spending a bit less time on my business, I limit myself to three work related things per day that I can realistically achieve around family time.
 I know that I feel like I’m achieving more if I can tick off those three things instead of feeling like I’m achieving little if I have a list of ten things and just tick off three.
 This list gets longer for the rest of the year but my intention is to keep the daily lists for business and life admin realistic.

 Chunk It Down

-When it just does seems like there is so much to do, it’s hard to know where to start.
+When it just seems like there’s so much to do, it’s hard to know where to start.
 So you don’t.
 You push it back to another day.
 One of the keys to managing overwhelm is to chunk it down.
 Forget about the end result and all that you have to do for a moment.
 What is the first thing, and then the second thing and then the third thing that you need to do.
 Start with that, no more.
 The rest will follow.

 Get Enough Sleep

-For me this means going to bed just a little bit earlier.
+For me, this means going to bed just a little bit earlier.
 Going to bed on time means the morning flows better.
 Less rushing, more patience and a clearer head to be more focused.

 Focus On Being Present